IsraelBeltran/gdpr-fingerprint-pii/README.md

 - From the documents select an entry that you want to be extracted from the document as entities.
 Then click on the entity type on the right hand side of the screen
 - Similarly do this for all the keywords in the document.<br/>
 <br/><img src="images/WKSEntityMapping.png" alt="WKSEntityMapping" width="640" border="10" /><br/><br/>
-- Once all the keywords are mapped to entity types, select `Completed` from the status dropdow.n<br/>
+- Once all the keywords are mapped to entity types, select `Completed` from the status dropdow.<br/>
 <br/><img src="images/WKSMappingComplete.png" alt="WKSMappingComplete" width="640" border="10" /><br/><br/>
 - Click `Save` to save the changes.<br/>
 <br/><img src="images/WKSMappingSaved.png" alt="WKSMappingSaved" width="640" border="10" /><br/><br/>
-- Repeat above steps for all the document.
-All the documents should be annotated and completed.
+- Repeat above steps for all the documents in the set.
+It will take some time.<br/><br/>
+- At this point, all the documents should be annotated and completed.
 - If the status shows `IN PROGRESS`, click `Refresh` button.<br/>
 <br/><img src="images/WKSAnnotationStatusRefresh.png" alt="WKSAnnotationStatusRefresh" width="640" border="10" /><br/><br/>
 - Status should now change to `SUBMITTED`.